Lesson Plan - Get It!

 The Grateful for Grace How to Use Binders (and Individualize Lesson Plans for BiblioPlan or Preprinted Plans) article has some great images of different ways you can color code your binders, as well as a few helpful hints for how to actually go about the process of placing sheets in the correct folder by week or month.

 You don’t have to be an artist to come up with some creative ways to organize school work with binders.
 Some homeschool moms and dads like to keep all their finished worksheets in annual binders; that makes creating the end-of-year portfolios much easier.
-Others use folders to organize each child’s work by week or by subject, and these All-Purpose Teacher's Organizer bins from Lakeshore Learning Materials are an amazing way for your family to organize.
+Others use folders to organize each child’s work by week or by subject, and use bins to organize.

 3. Take a load off